cstabler/Reverse-File/README.md

 }
 }

-Of course, if you run Reversectwice on the same file, you get the original file."
+Of course, if you run Reverse twice on the same file, you get the original file."